General Educational Development (GED) Exam

 GED Test Results, Transcripts and Diplomas

 Scores will be available online from your MyGED account at www.GED.com on the same day as testing.

 Order your Official GED Transcript and Diploma from www.DiplomaSender.com.
 Create an account and then navigate to the free offer in order to receive your first transcript and diploma at no charge.

 Information about requesting special accommodations for GED testing, such as extra time, or the use of a calculator for both portions of the math exam, or a private room, are available.

-If you require special accommodations it is recommended that you meet with a counselor at the CNM Disability Resource Center (DRC) at the Main or Montoya campuses for assistance completing and submitting the required application and documentation forms.
+If you require special accommodations it is recommended that you meet with a counselor at the CNM Disability Resource Center (DRC) at the Main, Montoya or Rio Rancho campuses for assistance completing and submitting the required application and documentation forms.